jacobpgarrett/Assignment_2/README.md

 [![codecov](https://codecov.io/gh/jacobpgarrett/Assignment_2/graph/badge.svg?token=p5DMvJ6byO)](https://codecov.io/gh/jacobpgarrett/Assignment_2)
 [![tests](https://github.com/jacobpgarrett/Assignment_2/actions/workflows/tests.yml/badge.svg)](https://github.com/jacobpgarrett/Assignment_2/actions)
 ---

-This project is currently a work in progress, as it repeatedly has an error due to a singular stiffness matrix.
-I would greatly appreciate any suggestions for improving the code.
-Once it works, the following steps can be used to execute the code.

 ## Setup
 To utilize this package, download the repo and then navigate to it in a terminal.
 Then, begin entering the command below to load miniconda: